OpenNews/srccon/tickets.md

 byline: Alyson Hurt
 permalink: /tickets/index.html
 ---
-{% include lotterygo.html %}

-The SRCCON 2016 ticket lottery is now open for registration.
+The SRCCON 2016 ticket lottery is **closed for registration**.
 This is our first year distributing tickets via lottery instead of a first-come/first-serve ticket sale, and we hope the switch to the lottery system will produce a smoother experience that doesn't favor the fastest internet connections or twitchiest mouse-fingers.

 **Here's what you need to know about getting a SRCCON ticket:**